 Keywords from the course plan:

-• Living roofs (and walls): a reconciliation measure for
+- Living green roofs (and walls) - a reconciliation measure for biodiversity

-• Practical methods for enhancing diversity and abundance of invertebrates, fungi, amphibians, reptiles, birds and mammals
+- Practical methods for enhancing diversity and abundance of invertebrates, fungi, amphibians, birds and mammals

 When the course has been completed, the participants are expected to have achieved the following:

-- Identification of elements and conditions that promote and increase diversity of mammals, birds, amphibians, insects and other arthropods, plants including trees, and fungi in the urban environment
+- Identification of elements and conditions that promote and increase diversity of mammals, birds, amphibians, insects and other arthropods, plants including forbs and trees, and fungi in the urban environment

 - Expected consequences on diversity of practical actions taken